About the Workshop:

-Using the Chicago Jacket pattern, you will learn how to look at each pattern piece as a canvas for fracturing the lines.
-Each pattern piece in this jacket is uniquely shaped and offers open and uncluttered spaces for design and fabric manipulation.
+Using either the Chicago jacket or the London Shirt pattern, you will learn how to look at each pattern piece as a canvas for fracturing the lines.
+Unique pattern shapes on both patterns offer open and uncluttered spaces for design and fabric manipulation.

 The fabrication possibilities for this jacket are endless.
 The technique requires two layers of fabric, with portions of the top layer being cut away to reveal the under layer, thus creating the fractured design.
 Prior to the workshop, Linda will offer suggestions for fabric combinations such as linen on wool, silk on linen, cotton on silk, with lots of flattering colorway options for all seasons.

 Drawing inspiration from photographs of stained glass windows, architecture, pick-up sticks, modern art and other geometric patterns, you will first sketch a design on half-scale technical outlines of each pattern piece — two fronts, a back, two sleeves and a collar.
 Once a schematic of design is established, you will transfer your design to the fabric.

 Once the fabrics are layered and basted together and the design is transferred, you will machine stitch the design on each piece of the jacket.
 Then you will cut away strategic sections of the design elements before constructing the jacket.
 After the jacket is assembled, you may choose to enhance the design by adding hand embroidery stitches and perhaps cut away even more areas.